 The council continue to plan and maintain an adequate mixture of long and short-term parking in the city.
-New car parks, even though they may be temporary in nature, will be constructed to meet the needs of economic regeneration where a robust business case exists.
-The approach will be to provide the right amount of the right parking at the right location for the right price.
+New car parks are being built and even though some of them temporary in nature, they will be constructed to meet the needs of economic regeneration where a robust business case exists.
+The approach will be to provide the right amount parking at the right locations for the right price.